Complaining is easy. Doing something about it is harder.

 One thing I like to to see is a charting option within Steem Engine.

 As a second chart I decided on is DEC - Dark Energy Crystals, the in-game currency token for Splinterlands:

 Horizontal Axis: Time

-I cleaned the first days of trading out of my data set because they were unusual and don't add much information.
+I cleaned the first days of trading out of my data set because they were unusual and don't add insight.

 If you want to make charts on your own, go ahead and do it.
-It takes some steps but its not hard.
+It takes some steps but it is easy.
 A few basic Excel skills is all you need.
 Mainly formatting data and charting.

 Have fun charting!